ronwthompson/canvasing-back/README.md

 This will run the app in development mode.

-Open [http://localhost:3001/healthCheck](http://localhost:3001/healthCheck) in your favorite browser to ensure the app is running correctly.
+Open [Health Check](http://localhost:3001/healthCheck) in your favorite browser to ensure the app is running correctly.

-You will also need to download and run the frontend, which is located [https://github.com/ronwthompson/canvasing-front](here).
+You will also need to download and run the frontend, which is located [here](https://github.com/ronwthompson/canvasing-front).

 ### `npm test`